+- O Media Coverage

+- O Injuries requiring more than First Aid

+- O Death

 - O Suicide / Homicidal Attempt

 - O Police Involvement

 - O Impact from Natural Disaster or Fire, Flood.

 - O Emergency Safety Intervention

 3 or more times in one month with the same child and/or more than 10 emergency safety interventions for all children in care within a 30-day period.